multiplicitypoe/discord-crypto-spam-destroyer/README.md

 # Discord Crypto Scam Bot Destroyer

 This bot helps mods deal with the “3-4 pictures of twitter or a crypto exchange” crypto scam spam.
-It checks known bad image hashes first, then (optionally) asks OpenAI to classify new patterns.
-It’s very fast when dealing with known images, and should just barely anything.
+It checks known bad image hashes first, then (optionally) asks OpenAI to scan images to see if they are scams.
+It’s very fast when dealing with known images and takes 2-3 seconds to delete/kick for brand new ones.
 This curently costs 1 cent per day for a 250k member server that gets a lot of these scam attempts.

 ## What is this for?

 These scams are repetitive, but hard to catch with the native Discord Automoderator, now that they stopped sending links to images, but rather direct uploads.
 Hashes catch the repeats quickly.
-The OpenAI vision step catches any new variants and makes this very hands-off, but you can turn it off if you want a hash‑only setup and don't mind some handholding.
+The OpenAI vision step catches any new variants and makes this very hands-off.

 ## What it does